-For Prices and Registration Form, London: click here London Triple Cord CSA Summer 2016
+For Prices and Registration Form use this link below, HOPE London Triple Cord CSA Summer 2016

 - Pick Up Day in the Garage

-This London’s 8th Organic Triple Cord Summer CSA, Community Shared Agriculture season begins May 12th, 2016 with 22 weeks of fresh local organic produce.
+This London’s 8th Organic HOPE Triple Cord Summer CSA, Community Shared Agriculture season begins June 2nd, 2016 with 22 weeks of fresh local organic produce.

 Sign up now as shares go fast.
 Pick-Up Day is EVERY Thursday.
 Secure your share with a cheque, or money order.
 A convenient payment plan is available to those who choose that option.